JustOdaya/AceBotReports/README.md

 I personally will add the tags.
 Don't worry.

-## Other AceBot related things
+## Other Scarlett related things
 AceBot is currently under the testing phase.
 It will release when everything is seemingly good.

 When creating an issue, please make mention of your server id, your server id, and any other additional information.

-[Follow our twitter](https://twitter.com/dsAceBot) for updates and statuses.
+[Follow our twitter](https://twitter.com/ScarlettDiscord) for updates and statuses.